Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Deterministic Selection

 \end{proof}

-\subsection{Efficient Computation using only \texorpdfstring{$\O(\frac n\tau+\log n\cdot \log^* n)$}{small amount of} Working Space}
+\subsection{Efficient Computation Using Only \texorpdfstring{$\O(\frac n\tau+\log \tau)$}{small amount of} Working Space}

-In this section we describe how to find the set $P_{{\log_{3/2}\tau}}$ using only $\O(\frac n\tau)$ words of space.
+In this section we describe how to compute the set $P_{{\log_{3/2}\tau}}$ using only $\O(\frac n\tau+\log \tau)$ words of space.
 We focus on the perspective of the hierarchical decomposition of $S$ as a tree.
 Since each block in level $\mu$ of the decomposition is composed of complete sub-blocks of level $\mu-1$, the hierarchical decomposition induces a tree of blocks.
-Formally, for each block $[x,y-1]$ in level $\mu$, we consider all the blocks of level $\mu-1$ that compose $[x,y-1]$ as its children.
-The important property for the algorithm is that the decision whether a block of level $\mu-1$ is a leftmost endpoint of a block in level $\mu$ can be taken using information of only constant number of blocks to the left and right of the block.
-We will denote by $\lab_\mu([x,y-1],j)$ the label of the sub-block $[x,y-1]$ after the $j$th inner-iteration in the outer-iteration that computes the decomposition of level $\mu$, based on the decomposition of level $\mu-1$.
+Formally, for each block $[x..y-1]$ in level $\mu$, we consider all the blocks of level $\mu-1$ that compose $[x..y-1]$ as its children.
+The important property for the algorithm is that the decision whether a sub-block from level $\mu-1$ is a leftmost endpoint of a block in level $\mu$ can be taken using information of an only constant number of sub-blocks to the left and to the right of the block.
+We will denote by $\lab_\mu([x..y-1],j)$ the label of the sub-block $[x..y-1]$ after the $j$th inner-iteration in the outer-iteration that computes the decomposition of level $\mu$, based on the decomposition of level $\mu-1$.